dpouris/chore-battles/README.md

 # Chore-Battle is an app that puts you against your friends and family to fight on who can do the most chores!

-**The app is developed using React.js and Django and is currently in development.**
+**The app is currently being developed using React.js and Django.**

 ### To run the app do the following: